 How to Prepare Snails & How to Eat Them

-Do not give them food or water for at least 48 hours before eating.
-Before this you can feed them lettuce or fruit to fatten them up a bit.
+Do not give them food or water during this period.
+Before the purge, if you have the time and resources, you can feed them lettuce or fruit for a day or two to fatten them up a bit and clean out anything concerning from their previous diet.

-4. The mucus will turn the water white so make sure to change it several times during the 4-hour soaking period.
+The mucus will turn the water white, so change it several times during that 4-hour soak.
+Rinse repeatedly until no mucus remains.

 Conclusion